pypa/manylinux/notes.md

     works when given access to CentOS 5's versions of the following
     packages: ..., then your wheel is manylinux1 compatible".
 Any method for achieving that is fair game :-).

+From Nick :

+    The PEP should also be explicit that this does reintroduce the bundling problem that distro unbundling policies were designed to address, but:

+    1. In these days of automated continuous intregration & deployment pipelines, publishing new versions and updating dependencies is easier than it was when those policies were defined
+    2. Folks remain free to use "--no-binary" if they want to force local builds rather than using pre-built wheel files
+    3. The popularity of container based deployment and "immutable infrastructure" models involve substantial bundling at the application layer anyway
+    4. This PEP doesn't rule out the idea of offering more targeted binaries for particular Linux distributions